 Looking for efficiency and reliability as well as peak power for on-highway and off-highway vehicles, both electric and hybrid?
-Comparison analysis and 135 million road miles logged has shown that the Parker GVM310 is a powerful choice for both types of vehicles, engineered for traction and electro-hydraulic pumps (EHP) up to 409 kW peak power.
+Comparison analysis and 135 million road miles logged have shown that the Parker GVM310 is a powerful choice for both types of vehicles, engineered for traction and electro-hydraulic pumps (EHP) up to 409 kW peak power.
 Check out the infographic for more of the results.

 High power Permanent Magnet AC motors (PMAC) offer the best solution to meet the requirements of vehicle duty performance.
-With a ten year legacy and thousands of units sold, the high power density and speed capabilities of Parker GVM motors combined with a voltage matched inverter provide the speed and torque required to achieve breakthrough performance in a variety of vehicle platforms.
+With a ten-year legacy and thousands of units sold, the high power density and speed capabilities of Parker GVM motors combined with a voltage-matched inverter provide the speed and torque required to achieve breakthrough performance in a variety of vehicle platforms.

 In addition to operating as a high-power motor, the GVM310 is a very high-efficiency generator enabling energy savings of up to 30% compared to induction technologies.
 The GVM family achieves high power density thanks to a patented liquid cooling system, which also results in a cleaner, less complex, oil-free design.
 Moreover, to ensure reliability and long life under tough conditions, the GVM motors have been put through a battery of validation tests.

 Up to 2% more efficient than competitive motors.
 Efficiency is the motor's capability to produce useful mechanical power efficiently.
 A more efficient motor reduces the cost to operate, runs cooler, and is better for the environment.
 Parker's higher efficiency GVM means a cost reduction of the vehicle battery in a longer range between charges.